SaiVardhanNP/A-Service-for-Delivering-Food-with-MERN-Technology/README.md

 ## Installation

-#### Clone the repository and navigate to each project folder to install dependencies.
+#### Clone the repository and navigate to each project folder to install dependencies
 ```bash
   git clone https://github.com/MrTharinduDasantha/Full-Stack-Food-Ordering-App.git
   cd Full-Stack-Food-Ordering-App